Project Intro and File Setup

 Setting expectations for good saving practices will prevent students from accidentally losing work.

-- Before starting class, determine where you will have your students save their work.
+- Before class, determine where students will save their work.
 You may want to set up designated folders before class, or have the students set up their own.

-- Take time on this step to ensure all students are saving their work files in the correct place
+- Take time to ensure all students are saving their work files in the correct place

 - Walk around the class, or have each student have their save location checked by the student closest to them.